The 20 Best Polymicrogyria Doctors Near Me in Baltimore, MD

 English, Bengali, Hindi, Marathi

 I am a pediatric neurologist with expertise in epilepsy and electroencephalography (EEG).
 My clinical and research interests include genetics of epilepsy, medical management of patients with intractable epilepsy and presurgical evaluation of patients who are candidates for epilepsy surgery.
 Dr. Gupta is rated as an Experienced provider by MediFind in the treatment of Polymicrogyria.
-His top areas of expertise are Benign Rolandic Epilepsy, Lennox-Gastaut Syndrome (LGS), Seizures, and Memory Loss.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Benign Rolandic Epilepsy, Rett Syndrome, Lennox-Gastaut Syndrome (LGS), and Thrombectomy.
+Dr. Gupta is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Polymicrogyria